 The string quartet is by far the most popular evolution of chamber music, the music has kept the familiar organisation of its execution while managing to obtain magnificent harmony and balance between all four elements.
 The best composers have managed to express emotion through the music and are capable of producing the most astounding notes in a succession that can leave one breathless.

-Being that String quartets are the perfect music choice for your next event or function, let’s look at some tips for hiring a Quartet that will bring great entertainment value to you and your guests.
+If String quartets are the perfect music choice for your next event or function, let’s look at some tips for hiring a Quartet for an unforgettable musical moment for you and your guests.

 Make sure that you arrange your booking well in advance.
 Try to give the agent or service at least three months’ notice and longer if you can.
-This gives them the opportunity to give you a solid confirmation of your booking and ensures that your event will go ahead as planned without any headaches occurring.
+This gives them the opportunity to give you a solid confirmation of your booking and ensures that your event will go ahead as planned.

-Give your agent or booking service a thorough description of your event and the theme you are using.
+Give your agent or booking service a thorough description of your event and the theme.
 This will help the Quartet in terms of planning the right performance to suit your occasion.
 Everything from the presentation of the artists to the selection of music makes a huge difference, so give them as much detail as possible and sit back and wait for the magic to be created for your event.

 Points of note for your booking agent;